 I think I wrote maybe something about HTTP/2 for them.

 That’s what I’m thinking of.
 HTTP/2 article on Search Engine Journal and the HTTPS one on Search Engine Land.
-I’ll include links to both of those articles in the show notes.
 Let’s start with HTTPS because there’s a recent development where it’s not really an SEO development but it really freaks people out now when they’re getting these messages, security messages in the Google Chrome browser that the site’s not secure.
 Let’s talk about that because that can cause somebody to bounce out of your website, right?

 Yeah, absolutely.
 There’s a lot of scary stuff with HTTPS that people don’t realize.
 It’s not really securing your website like people think, it’s all about the trust of the connection.
 That’s huge.
 It’s not going to prevent your website from being hacked or anything like that, but it can prevent things like hunt and injection.
 You see it a lot in hotels, airlines.
 If you’re using their wifi, you might see ads on websites that don’t have ads.
 That may not seem like a big deal to people, they’re like it’s just an ad, I ignore it anyway.
 What happens if they change the content on that website?
 We’re in a highly political environment right now.
 What if companies decide that they want to change people’s perception and they could influence a presidential campaign for instance, that would be a huge deal.
 People using their connections at airports, or if your home ISP wanted to, they can do this.
 I’ve seen it before, actually.
 My mom had an ad injected on Jennifer Slegg’s site, the SEM post.
 I’m like there weren’t ads on that site at the time.
 It was just to get a discount on blah, blah, blah.
 It was directly from her ISP.
 The ads don’t really scare people, like I say.
 But if they do change content, they have full control over that page.
 You can inject new paragraphs, they can change the message.
 They could censor content, which is really scary if you think about it.